 - Preheat the oven to 375 degrees.

-- Sprinkle Ras el Hanout, salt & pepper & 1 TableSpoon olive oil.
+- Sprinkle Ras el Hanout, salt & pepper & 1 Tablespoon olive oil.
 Rub to make sure every piece gets seasoned.
-Then drizzle on the honey.Β
+Then drizzle on the honey.

 - Bake approximately 45 minutes until the pumpkin is soft.
 Let it cool for 20 minutes.
 Remove the meat from the skins and with a spoon gently scrape the remaining pulp off.